 Well, these are…but that’s probably not very helpful.
 An old-fashioned donut is one that’s leavened with non-yeast agents, like baking powder and baking soda.
-The result is a (pleasantly) dense crumb with an almost cake-like consistency, rather than they fluffy, more bread-like consistency of a traditional yeast donut.
+The result is a (pleasantly) dense crumb with an almost cake-like consistency, rather than the fluffy, more bread-like consistency of a traditional yeast donut.
 They’re sometimes also called cake donuts.
 It’s not uncommon for them to have sour cream in them (these ones do!), but it’s not required.
-Sour cream will just gives a great flavor and texture.
+Sour cream will just give a great flavor and texture.

 The glaze on them is perfect.
 I use Alton Brown’s recipe, and heating the milk really makes all the difference.
 Because the sugar dissolves, the glaze coats the donut perfectly and creates a thin, shattery layer that dries quickly.
 Basically, it tastes just like the glazes you get at a fancy donut shop.